 A Radical Geography Community

-Applications will be considered by a panel of Trustees of the Antipode Foundation, and all applicants will be notified of the results in late July 2012.
+Applications will be considered by a panel of Trustees of the Antipode Foundation, and all applicants will be notified of the results in late May 2016.
 Unfortunately, we cannot give detailed feedback to unsuccessful applicants.

 Initiatives supported by an Antipode Foundation Scholar-Activist Project Award should acknowledge this in any outputs arising from it.
 The phrase to use is: “This work is/was supported by a Scholar-Activist Project Award from the Antipode Foundation.”

 Successful awardees should provide a short (one page) report one calendar year after receipt of the award.
 This should be sent to Andy Kent and will be posted on AntipodeFoundation.org in the interests of transparency and to encourage further applications.
 We also welcome more detailed reports, including photos, recordings, etc. for the website, and are happy to advertise projects throughout the year.